-US Water Systems provides a 10-year warranty on its stainless steel tank, a 3-year warranty on its valves and electronics, and only a 1-year warranty on its UV lamp.
+US Water Systems provides a 10-year warranty on its stainless steel tank, a three-year warranty on its valves and electronics, and only a one-year warranty on its UV lamp.
 It also offers a free one-micron sediment filter with its UV purification system.

-First, I was super disappointed to find out that US Water Systems doesn’t have any certifications to prove its UV purifier can banish strong bacteria like cryptosporidium, giardia, and E. coli.
+First, I was super disappointed to find out that UV Water Systems Pulsar doesn’t have any certifications to prove its UV purifier can banish strong bacteria like cryptosporidium, giardia, and E. coli.